Xiaofeng Wang, PhD

 Assistant Professor of Molecular and Systems Biology

-Cancer Biology and Molecular Therapeutics
+Cancer Biology Program

 Luke previously studied the contributions of adult intestinal stem cells to tissue homeostasis and regeneration in the Breault Lab at Boston Children’s Hospital.
 He then worked at Minerva Biotechnologies developing a CAR-T therapy, which is now in a Phase 1 clinical trial.
 Luke is primarily interested in the epigenetic control of stem cell identity and lineage determination.
 In the Wang Lab, he is investigating how SWI/SNF complexes maintain and direct gastrointestinal cell lineage and how alterations in SWI/SNF subunits dysregulate gene regulatory networks to drive disease.
 Away from the lab, Luke enjoys hiking, skiing, ice hockey, brewing beer, and gardening.